castorini/anserini/docs/experiments-msmarco-doc-doc2query-details.md

 + `doc-per-passage-v2`: materialized corpus with 20,545,677 segments.
 + `doc-per-passage-v3`: same as above, except with URL and title (and delimited by newlines.
 Note that bag-of-words search over this variant yields higher effectiveness than above, but for input to an encoder, you probably don't want to include the URL.
-+ `doc-docTTTTTquery-per-doc-v3`: `doc-per-passage-v3`, but with the doc2query-T5 expansions added in.
++ `doc-docTTTTTquery-per-passage3`: `doc-per-passage-v3`, but with the doc2query-T5 expansions added in.

+And, for symmetry:

 + `doc-v3`: this is the "per-doc" counterpart of `doc-per-passage-v3`.
-This differs slightly `doc`, which is based on the corpus in TREC doc format.
+This differs slightly from `doc`, which is based on the corpus in TREC doc format.
++ `doc-docTTTTTquery-per-doc-v3`: `doc-v3`, but with the doc2query-T5 expansions added in.